novatecstack/gcp-admin-masterclass/Module-07_GCP_Data_Engg_Services/README.md

-# GCP Data Engineering Services
+# Google Cloud Data Engineering, and Analytics
-In this we will explore below topics in details:
+In this module, we will learn how to design and build data processing systems.
+With Google Cloud services, you can seamlessly leverage data and gain real-time insights that improve your decision-making and accelerate innovation.

 ## 1. GCP Data Engineering Services Overview
 ## 2. Cloud Storage (for binary data)